 The efficacy of DNA vaccines can be augmented by boosting the vaccinated individuals with either protein or viral vector vaccines.
 Such combined prime/boost immunizations have been successfully exploited to improve the breadth of the cellular and humoral immune response elicited by various vaccines against different viral pathogens in animal studies, including HIV (Pal et al., 2006), HCV (Li et al., 2006), HPV (Radaelli et al., 2012) and bacterial (Shkreta et al., 2004) or parasitic diseases (Mazumder et al., 2011).
 Very good effects have been described for DNA vaccines used in combined prime/boost immunization strategies against influenza using inactivated virus (Wang et al., 2008), live-attenuated influenza viruses (Suguitan et al., 2011), virus like particles (Ding et al., 2011; Lin et al., 2012) and recombinant proteins (Luo et al., 2012).
 Most studies using recombinant antigens were performed in mice, which are a relevant and widespread animal model, but are not a natural host for avian influenza viruses.
 Studies with natural host species, such as chickens, are needed to evaluate these novel experimental vaccine formulations.
-Additionally, recombinant proteins produced in human, insect or bacterial cells are usually used for the combined DNA-protein immunizations and we are not aware of any reports of these types of recombinant antigens being produced in a Pichia pastoris system.
+Additionally, recombinant proteins produced in human, insect or bacterial cells are usually used for the combined DNA-protein immunizations.
 Recently, several phase I clinical studies have reported surprisingly good results of approaches with HA-DNA vaccines used as primers and inactivated corresponding viruses as boosters (Crank et al., 2015; Ledgerwood et al., 2015a; Ledgerwood et al., 2015b; Ledgerwood et al., 2013).
 The results of these experiments confirm the potential of the combined DNA/protein immunization approach and emphasize the need to develop novel components for such an approach.
+However, the production methods mentioned above possess some limitations, e.g. vaccine antigen produced on cell lines have to be thoroughly screened for viruses and/or potential cancerogenic agents and/or protein contamination, which might cause adverse effects.
+One of the systems used for recombinant influenza vaccine manufacturing is baculovirus expression system based on insect cells.
+However, this solution involves high manufacturing costs connected with the demand for high qualified staff and expensive reagents.
+Therefore, new, inexpensive and safe methods of producing vaccine antigens are still being explored.
+Despite the existing solutions that have emerged so far, there is a constant need to develop a new method of vaccine antigen and new antigen production.

+The Pichia pastoris system has been extensively utilized as an industrial platform to produce various biopharmaceuticals, including vaccines (Shanvac™, Elovac™, Gavac™), however we are not aware of any reports on using it for the DNA/protein prime/boost strategy.
+Pichia cells are able to carry out post-translational modifications, offer the possibility of producing even gram amounts of recombinant protein per liter of culture, and in addition in a secretory fashion which greatly facilitates subsequent purification of desired protein.